L3cr0f/pma_course/Labs/Lab_13.md

 ZERO[7] = 8260D673h;
 ```

-At this moment we have the whole array that will be used as the key of the encryption process:
+At this moment we have the whole array that will be used as the key of the encryption process in the first iteration:

 ```
 ZERO[0] = 607D3483h;